yueyu19/yueyu19.github.io/_teaching/traffic.md

 # Wardrop equilibra model

 The Wardrop equilibra model assumes that the cost (e.g., travel time) of traveling on each link is a nondecreasing function of the link flows, and only the path with the lowest sum of link costs are used by the travelers.
+The latter assumption is also known as the <em>Wardrop equilibrium priciple</em>.

+The Wardrop equilibrium principle agrees with our intuition that if all travelers want to swicth to an alternative path with lower cost, whenever available.
+For example, when you see two queues at two checkout counters in a grocery stores, the customers waiting in line will tend to switch to the shorter queue, until both queues have approximated the same length.

 # Optimization-based models for Wardrop equilibra